 - The downside to Gandhi's special ability could (before a patch nerfed these effects) be entirely negated by a social policy and a wonder.
 With the right buffs, India could have an incredible populace, while maintaining a happiness so high that they would be in an almost constant Golden Age.

 - The "Faith Healers" belief available for religions grants all units +30 HP per turn they spend next to or in a friendly city.
 For most of the game, this is merely good.
 Once aircraft enter the picture, it's extremely powerful; aircraft are infinitely stackable within a city, which means any number of them get the healing benefit simultaneously.
 Other units have to make their way to the target, and don't get the faith healer's bonus until they make it back home, while aircraft always return back to their city after completing their mission.
 Combined with the air repair promotion, which lets units heal even when attacking, this makes for an entire air force that recovers nearly half of its maximum health every turn.
 Since there's no "non-air units" qualifier for Faith Healers, this works in practice the same way it does on paper, and can even make spreading your religion a detriment, since enemies following the same religion still get the bonus.
 Later patches made it only possible to store 6 aircraft (raisable to 10 with an Airport) per city, nerfing this greatly.

 - And now, we have the "Beaker Overflow" exploit.
 At its worst, one could compound enough "beakers" (or amount of science currently outputted) to 100k+ by the later parts of the Renaissance era; that's enough to buy just about every techs in the game.
 Even slightly tamer methods yields thousands of free beakers, a not insignificant amount in the same era.

 - This can actually backfire to the other end of "broken", too.
-Accidentally overflowing past about 210k science output (achievable only through this exploit or modding, really) will net you a ridiculously large "beaker" deficit, more than enough to halt your tech progress for the rest of the game.
+Accidentally overflowing past about 210k science output (achievable only through this exploit or modding, actually) will net you a ridiculously large "beaker" deficit, more than enough to halt your tech progress for the rest of the game.